mbientlab/MetaWear-SDK-Cpp/README.md

 This project is a C++ implementation of the MetaWear protocol.
 If compiled as a shared library, it can be used with any language that supports calling C functions from a shared library, such as C# and Python.
 The library only constructs the bytes for communicating with the MetaWear platform, it **does not** contain any Bluetooth LE code.
 Users will need to fill in the appropriate Bluetooth LE functions for their target device.

 # Build #
-Building the project has been tested on Linux with GCC 4.8.5 and Clang 3.7.0, and on Windows with Visual Studio Community 2015.
+Building the project has been tested on \*nix systems with GCC 4.8.5 and Clang 3.7.0, and on Windows with Visual Studio Community 2015.

 ```sh
 > gcc --version